 Overly dense text reduces the amount of white space on a page.

 Imagine trying to read a novel without indented paragraphs, or line breaks, or clear differentiation between headings or even chapters themselves.
 It would probably feel quite headache-inducing.
 Imagine trying to read a nonfiction book that didn’t have subheadings or bullet points or bite-sized, easily readable sections.
 It would probably be much more difficult to navigate, let alone absorb, the content.

 White space is essential in a manuscript to give the eyes respite and make the text as easy to read as possible.

 3) Too narrow margins

 As with overly dense text, margins that are too narrow also reduce the white space around the text in a print book.
-A reader should never be forced to bend a paperback’s spine back on itself just to see text that’s been stretched into the inside margin (also known as the gutter)!
+Readers should never be forced to bend a paperback’s spine back on itself just to see text that’s been stretched into the inside margin (also known as the gutter)!

 Recommended margin sizes often depend on the size of the book itself, and sometimes the number of pages too.
 Always check the margin measurement specifications for your chosen platform(s).
 Amazon KDP’s paperback margin size guidelines can be found here.

 4) Spelling and/or punctuation errors

 Although this is obvious, it’s worth mentioning again.
 Always check for and correct any spelling, punctuation and grammar errors as best you can before sending your manuscript to a professional editor and proofreader.
 Taking the time to be as thorough as possible will be worth it in the end.